GMOD/Apollo/docs/TestScript.md

 4) Drag and drop a gene onto the “User-created Annotations” (U-cA) area.

 4.1) Drag and drop an HTML BAM read to the “User-created Annotations” (U-cA) area.

-4.2) Drag and drop an HTML BAM split-read to the “User-created Annotations” (U-cA) area.
+4.2) Drag and drop an HTML BAM split-read to the “User-created Annotations” (U-cA) area (in volvox data under HTML Alignment).

-4.1) Drag and drop an Canvas BAM split-read to the “User-created Annotations” (U-cA) area.
+4.1) Drag and drop an Canvas BAM split-read to the “User-created Annotations” (U-cA) area (in volvox data under Canvas Alignment).

 5) Zoom in (double click) to inspect last exon (5'-3') of the displayed gene and: